 It’s always fun to marvel at the biggest and best of anything in life, especially travel.
 And that includes homes, structures, or RVs.
 You may have thought you had seen the biggest RVs in the form of diesel pushers or fifth-wheel trailers.
 You may have also thought you’d seen it all with some of the most expensive RVs in the world.
 However, is another type of RV that blows them all out of the water, especially when money isn’t an object: toterhomes.

 Let’s look at toterhomes and everything they offer.
 We'll look at their qualities as well as their pros and cons to help you to decide if these behemoths work for you and your travels.

 Toterhomes are unique in the RV world as they take many different qualities from other types of RVs.
 You can consider toterhomes like motorhomes, fifth wheels, travel trailers, and toy haulers all at the same time.

 The first dead giveaway of toterhomes is their resemblance to trucks or tractor trailers.
 In fact, the motorized part of toterhomes is usually built on a modified semi-truck chassis.
 The tow vehicle looks like a beefed-up class-C motorhome or even a semi-truck.

-A spacious fifth wheel trailer will usually be attached to the toterhome’s truck.
-It can house living and sleeping quarters, cars, motorcycles, even small planes.
-Professional race car teams often use toterhomes to haul their cars from track to track.
-They also provide living and sleeping quarters at the same time on the go.
+A spacious fifth-wheel trailer will usually be attached to the toterhome’s truck.
+It can house living and sleeping quarters, cars, motorcycles, and even small planes.
+Professional race car teams often use toterhomes to haul cars to and from tracks.
+They also provide living and sleeping quarters for those on the go.

 All in all, the toterhome is perfect for the type of person or team that needs it but may be impractical for those who don’t.
 If you want the biggest and most functional RV on the road and have the money to spend, the toterhome may be a consideration for you.